krishaa07/Profile/README.md

-# Profile
-# 👋 Hi, I'm krishaa07  - 🎓 Undergrad in Networking &amp; Cybersecurity   - 🔐 Interested in Cybersecurity, especially GRC (Governance, Risk &amp; Compliance)   - 🌱 Just getting started   - 🌍 Love to travel &amp; trek
+ 👋 Hi, I'm krishaa07
+- 🎓 Undergrad in Networking and Cybersecurity
+- 🔐 Cybersecurity (with a keen interest in GRC – Governance, Risk & Compliance)
+- 🌱 Always learning and experimenting